FrankStrieter/dwx-dynamic-forms/README.md

 # DwxDf

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0-rc.5.

+## Preperation

+To use the Development server build the libraries of the project with `npm run build:libraries`

+If you want to build the app for production this is done automaticly.

 ## Development server